 (OK, she’s convinced because she won a Blue Ribbon at the Canfield fair, the second biggest fair in the country.
 She says a panel of judges from Home Economics Departments of Kent State and Youngstown State Universities awarded it.)
 I had to add this because she wrote a comment informing me of this and is now demanding a competition.
 (Good God, what have I started?)

-I always loved Donna’s recipe and made it for a while, but somewhere along the line, I decided that 1 1/2 cups of oil was too much (because God forbid this cake should be fattening or anything) so I substituted a can of crushed pineapple for 3/4 of a cup of oil.
+I always loved Donna’s recipe and made it for a while, but somewhere along the line, I decided that 1 1/2 cups of oil was too much (because God forbid this cake with cream cheese frosting should be fattening or anything) so I substituted a can of crushed pineapple for 3/4 of a cup of oil.
 I liked the flavor of the pineapple and just kept it in.
-Then, after the cake-off, I realized that the pecans had to be in pieces, so I’m sorry Donna, your cake was really good, but I’ve moved on.
+Then, after the cake-off, I realized that the pecans had to be in larger pieces, so I’m sorry Donna, your cake recipe was really good, but I’ve moved on.

 I just made it for my daughter’s 18th birthday, and it got rave reviews from the four young people here devouring it.
 It’s moist and dense and just perfect.
 Unfortunately, I’ve never taken a cake decorating class and my cakes have looked the same for the past 25 years.
 I decorate them with a plastic bag with the corner snipped off.
 I do really difficult moves like make dots all around the edges.
 Go ahead, say it, “Ooooooohhh.”